Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 If you experience this problem, you may notice that you have to press harder than usual on the brake pedal to slow or stop the vehicle.
 You may also hear a hissing sound coming from the brake booster or see a warning light on the dashboard indicating a brake system problem.

 If you suspect your Escape’s brake system is not functioning correctly, I recommend having it inspected by a qualified mechanic as soon as possible.
 They will likely perform a thorough visual inspection and a pressure test to check for leaks.
-Depending on the cause of the problem, you may need to replace the brake booster or repair leaks in the brake lines or calipers.
+Depending on the cause of the problem, you may need to replace the brake booster or repair leaks in the brake lines or callipers.

 Ford Escape Problems with Rear Brakes Squeak or Squeal